 - a large part of the application is included in SSO, where the Kerberos protocol plays an important role

 - Microsoft MFA is used in a local installation with the possibility of transferring to Azure (RADIUS plays an important role here)

-- protecting nearly 100 web applications with 2FA
+- protecting nearly 100 web applications with two-factor authentication (2FA)

 - Taking advantage of an existing Microsoft MFA server

 - Taking advantage of an existing SSO (in the passwordless login process + additional authentication with 2FA)